cysouw/diathesis/text/c08_infinitive.md

 - Ich bezweifele die Lösung.
 Die Lösung lässt sich bezweifeln.

-### [ NDA | pNA ] *lassen + sich + Infinitiv* Dative reflexive passive {#sec:infinitive-lassen-dative-reflexive-anticausative}
+### [ NDA | pNA ] *lassen + Infinitiv* Dative reflexive passive (*Erlaubnisrezipientenpassiv*) {#sec:infinitive-lassen-dative-reflexive-anticausative}

 Verbs with both a dative and an accusative, like *schenken* 'to gift' show a parallel passive diathesis to the previous reflexive passive, but now the dative is promoted to nominative subject [@next].
+Semantically this diathesis is rather different from the previous passive, as [@next b] has a clear causative/permissive meaning.

 ::: ex
 a.
 Der Verkäufer schenkt mir den Rechner.